 Want to see better conversion rates from your marketing campaigns?
 Want to get more efficient with your marketing budget and drive revenue?
 Here are 6 marketing funnels you must track!

 As B2C marketers, we know that not all visitors who add a product to their cart end up purchasing.
 In fact, for every 100 potential customers, 70 of them will leave without purchasing.
-Therefore, to drive conversions, it’s important to understand how the customer interacts with your brand across different touchpoints.
+Therefore, to drive conversions, it’s important to understand user behaviour and how the customer interacts with your brand across different touchpoints.
 This is where marketing funnels come in!

 - What are marketing funnels?